dijasila/GPAW/doc/documentation/mom/mom.rst

                                          [[h21], [h22],..., [p21], [p22],...],
                                          ...])

-Each hij refers to the j-th hole in the i-th K-point, each pij to the j-th excited electron in the i-th K-point.
+Each ``hij`` refers to the ``j``-th hole in the ``i``-th K-point, each ``pij`` to the j-th excited electron in the ``i``-th K-point.
 All rotations involving these orbitals are frozen during the constrained optimization resulting in these orbitals remaining unaltered after the optimization.
 It is also possible to constrain selected orbital rotations without completely freezing the involved orbitals by specifying lists of two orbital indices instead of a list of a singular orbital index.
 However, care has to be taken in that case since constraining a single orbital rotation may not fully prevent mixing between those two orbitals during the constrained optimization.

 .. _h2oexample:

 ---------------------------------------------------
 Example I: Excitation energy Rydberg state of water
 ---------------------------------------------------

 In this example, the excitation energies of the singlet and triplet states of water corresponding to excitation from the HOMO-1 non-bonding (`n`) to the LUMO `3s` Rydberg